ouspg/CryptoCourse/Week3Exercises/README.md

 You have managed to intercept the following encrypted message:

-`cipher here`
+`a7896ad1b2f7da8d40b33d1438e04a839a88b5c9a97625fe5017a5e1fb542072595d804d5ad1a3af11ea7244a39d76cde1`

-You have intelligence that tells you it is the unauthenticated encryption of the message:
+You have information that tells you it is the unauthenticated encryption of the following message:

 `Move the tables to the patio as soon as possible!`

-The intelligence also tells you that the encryption is done using AES encryption in Counter (CTR) mode with a 128 bit key and an unknown (but fixed) initialization vector (IV).
-They also use plain ASCII encoding of their text before encryption.
+The intelligence also tells you that the encryption is done using AES encryption in Counter mode with a 128 bit key and an unknown (but fixed) initialization vector (IV).
+They also use plain ASCII encoding of their text before the actual encryption.

-Your challenge is to provide a ciphertext that decrypts to:
+**Task 3.1.** Your challenge is to provide a ciphertext that decrypts to:

-`Move the chairs to the patio as soon as possible!`
+`Move the chairs to the house as soon as possible!`

+Ciphertext should be in similar format than the original one.
+You can check that you have produced the correct one, comparing it to following sha256 hash:

+> `102f853f3e0f38fa7ba7448e6933acaaec5c1bd975c93fc65bff4faa94d2ca34`

+**Task 3.2.** What was the flaw here?
+Are we actually using block cipher here?

+**Task 3.3.** What limitations you have on modifying the ciphertext?

+> Include possible source code for producing the ciphertext and answer the questions.

 ## Task 4: Padding oracle